mohammadrezaabdi/GJE-CUDA/readMe.md

 sudo python test.py
 ```

-on this benchmark, we've executed the program with random matrix with exponential binary lengths from 2^1 till 2^16.
+on this benchmark, we've executed the program with random matrix.

 after each execution on both cpu & gpu, we capture its computation runtime and error.